allanckw/allanckw/README.md

 - 👋 Hi, I’m @allanckw
-- 👀 I’m interested in software enginnering & data analytics with a focus in healthcare.
+- 👀 I’m interested in software engineering & data analytics with a focus in healthcare.
-- I graduated from National University of Singapore (NUS) with a Bachelor of Computing (Computer Science), and was awarded the certificate of distinction in Software Engineering in 2014
+- I graduated from National University of Singapore (NUS) with a Bachelor of Computing (Computer Science), and was awarded the certificate of Distinction in Software Engineering in 2014
 - 🌱 I’m currently doing a Masters program at Singapore Management University (SMU)
 - 💞️ I’m looking to collaborate on ... (hit me up if you have any ideas)
 - 📫 How to reach me ... look for me on linkedin @ allanckw